 Skills

 Skills are the basic unit and shared language of the labor market.
 Does your workforce have the necessary skills to operate in today’s business environment?
 If not, can your current skill sets support building the ones you need?
-If it’s required to look externally to the market, how much will acquiring those skills cost?
-Or, should you consider temporary hiring to support a specific business initiative?
+If it’s required that you look externally to the market, how much will acquiring those skills cost?
+Should you consider temporary hiring to support a specific business initiative?

 “Build, buy, borrow” questions like these can be answered when organizations merge their internal skills data with the external skills insights talent intelligence provides.

-Lightcast collects raw data on over one billion current and historical postings around the world, synthesizing and interpreting our findings to provide actionable competitive intelligence across global markets.
+Lightcast collects raw data on over one billion current and historical postings, synthesizing and interpreting our findings to provide actionable competitive intelligence.

-Real-time profile data adds another layer of depth to talent intelligence by providing valuable insights into the skills, experience, and concentration of workforces across global markets.
+Real-time profile data adds another layer of depth to talent intelligence by providing valuable insights into the skills, experience, and location of potential candidates.
 What skills does the current labor pool possess?
 What companies are they working for or have they worked for in the past?
 Where and how can you reach them with competitive job postings?

 In addition to thinking about the external labor market, profile data also gives insight into your internal talent.
 When employees share their work experience and skills online, organizations can leverage this information to identify high-potential employees in their company, opportunities for reskilling and upskilling, and areas in their workforce with skills gaps.

 Governments worldwide publish data on compensation, industries, occupations, education, and demographics.
-While not as updated or specific as Lighcast data, this information serves as a key component to broadly understand the global labor market.
+While not as updated or specific as Lightcast data, this information serves as a key component to broadly understand the global labor market.
+Enriched with our proprietary methodology, LMI adds contextual detail for insights that are standardized for clear comparisons all over the world.

 The proprietary Lightcast Occupation Taxonomy (LOT) covers nearly 2,000 occupations, over 75,000 job titles, and more than 32,000 skills.
-This comprehensive and updated taxonomy not only provides organizations with a standardized and trusted framework for classifying jobs and skills, but also enables meaningful comparisons.
-Starting with the innovation from our 20+ years experience as Emsi and Burning Glass, Lightcast accelerates that work, bringing together hundreds of billions of vetted, constantly updated data points and incredible insights to drive strategic talent decisions.
-This approach sets Lightcast apart from other solutions by providing an unparalleled combination of experience, data, and innovation.
+This comprehensive and updated taxonomy not only provides organizations a standardized and trusted framework for classifying jobs and skills, but also enables meaningful comparisons.
+Whether you’re considering job roles across occupations, across different industries, or even across nations, LOT allows you to make apples-to-apples comparisons.

 Lightcast’s data collection methodology fills in the gaps seen in traditional data-gathering, meaning that it is granular, specific, global, and responsive.
 Our skills library accounts for a variety of specific jobs and skills while also being comprehensive to allow for robust analysis.
 Global in scale, it is actionable across different businesses, industries, regions, or countries.
 And updated regularly—our skills are responsive, adapting to emerging skills and technologies.